 Open the app, point it at your loo roll.
 That's your ticket in.
 We don't make the rules.
 Actually we do.
 This is the rule.

-Right now, somewhere nearby, someone else is also on the toilet.
+Right now, somewhere out there, someone else is also on the toilet.
 We put you together.
 We've thought about whether this is weird and decided it isn't.
 We're probably wrong.

 Talk about literally anything.
 The meaning of life.
 Whether a Jaffa Cake is a biscuit.
 Why you're still here.
 Clock's ticking.

-Save the chat as text, an AI voiceover, or a fully generated video.
+Save the chat as text or a full AI voiceover.
 Some conversations deserve to outlive the flush.
+Video replays coming soon.

 We put genuine engineering effort into this.
 Whether that's admirable or tragic is up to you.

-No names, no profiles, no LinkedIn requests.
-Nobody will ever know it was you.
+You sign in so we can keep the weirdos out, but the stranger never sees your name.
+No profiles, no LinkedIn requests.
+They'll never know it was you.
 Unless you tell them, which you probably will.

 Like a speed date, but you're both on the toilet and neither of you can leave.
 Actually, exactly like some speed dates.

-Save your chat as a dramatic AI voiceover or a generated video replay.
+Save your chat as a dramatic AI voiceover.
 We trained artificial intelligence to do voices for toilet conversations.
 The researchers who built it think it's being used for something else.
+Video replays coming soon.

 Your toilet roll photo is your identity.
 Andrex?
 Tesco Value?
 Says more about you than any dating profile ever could.